PSPDFKit-labs/webpack-optimise-chunks-workaround/README.md

 # Todo
 - PSPDFKit is still undefined on window
-- Analyise what is in numbered chunk
+- Give vendor chunk a nice name
-- Bundle library so that big chunks like pspdfkit.pdf is in main folder
+- Bundle library so that big chunks like pspdfkit.pdf is in pspdfkit-lib folder